iDear-design/vuepress-theme-idear/example/en/views/home/question.md

 ## 6. How Doesn't the Sidebar Show `h1` Title?

-In `vuepress-theme-iu`, Please forgot `h1` and instead use [`frontmatter`](https://vuepress.vuejs.org/guide/frontmatter.html#alternative-frontmatter-formats) for the title and other article metadata.
+In `vuepress-theme-timi`, Please forgot `h1` and instead use [`frontmatter`](https://vuepress.vuejs.org/guide/frontmatter.html#alternative-frontmatter-formats) for the title and other article metadata.
 The main body starts from `h2`.

 ## 7. How to Solve the Issue of Showing Comments in Version `1.1.0`?